kevinyswong/kevinyswong.github.io/index.md

   Common Brittonic, did not suspect what later would become the language of the land.
 How silly it is to suppose that English does not belong to the descendants of the villager because the villager himself was simply stubborn.
-  Nor did, having established themselves in the land, the Anglo-Saxon villagers of Suffolk in the eleventh century who resisted the sudden Norman French incursion and their foreign language—
+  Nor did, having established themselves in the land, the progeny of the country's new residents, the Anglo-Saxon villagers of Suffolk in the eleventh century who resisted the sudden Norman French incursion and their foreign language—

   <blockquote>
   This year King William [the Conqueror, who two years earlier successfully